 Why Can You See the Midnight Sun in Iceland?

-The best place to witness the midnight Sun is the North Pole, or within the Arctic Circle.
+The best place to witness the Midnight Sun is the North Pole, or within the Arctic Circle.
 Iceland lies just a few degrees further south, with only some of its islands within the Arctic Circle.
-Nevertheless, because of atmospheric refraction of sunlight, the Midnight Sun can be witnessed in Iceland and other countries that lie within a 90 kilometre radius of the North Pole.
+Nevertheless, because of the atmospheric refraction of sunlight, the Midnight Sun can be witnessed in Iceland and other countries that lie within a 90-kilometer radius of the North Pole.
 Countries that are located further away from the North Pole can still experience the Midnight Sun – but to a lesser degree.

 After a long dark winter, with only seven hours of sunlight in February, the days in Iceland start to lengthen.
 By March, the days average 13.5 hours of light, and by May this has increased to 18.5 hours.
 In June, on either side of the Summer Solstice, 21 hours of daylight is the norm!
 During July, the average is still 19.5 hours, and this starts to decrease in August.
 By September there are about 13 hours of light each day.